-05PC407 ELECTRICAL MACHINES LAB L Τ Р 031 C407 ELECTRICAL MACHINES LAD 0 0 3
+05PC407 ELECTRICAL MACHINES LAB L T Р 03FC40 1 ELECTRICAL WACHINES LAB 0 0 3

-- The principle of energy conversion is demonstrated practically . - To acquire sound knowledge about different categories of electrical machines. - To familiarize the students with the functioning of different types of DC and AC machines excluding transformers, their mountings and accessories - To illustrate the different testing techniques available for DC and AC machines and transformers, and obtain their actual performance characteristics. - To analyze the different speed control schemes available for each category of DC & AC machines. - To expose the student to cut section models available in the lab.
+- To understand practically the principle of energy conversion. - To have a sound knowledge about different categories of electrical machines. - To familiarize the students with the functioning of different types of DC, AC machines, their mountings and accessories apart from transformer. - To illustrate the different testing techniques available for DC, AC machines and transformer and obtain their characteristics practically. - To analyze the different speed control schemes available for each category of DC & AC machines. - To expose the student to cut section models available in the lab.